rohitmurali8/Corner-Detection-/README.md

 4-	Obtain the corner strength which is obtained by the formula R = det(M) – k*(trace(M))**2
-  Here, M is the hessian matrix which is given by
+  Here, M is the hessian matrix which is given by convolution of a gaussian filter with second derivative of the image in the X and Y directions along the diagonal and convolution of the gaussian filter with product of X and Y derivative of the image as the rest of the elements.

 5-	Pass the obtained corner strength matrix into a function which calls the non-maxima suppressor function for these points in the matrix.